FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

 ![Options to enable authentication for the HTTP endpoints created in the Node-RED instance](./images/http-api-auth.png){data-zoomable}
 _Flowfuse: Options to enable authentication for the HTTP endpoints created in the Node-RED instance._

 1. **None (Default)**: No authentication is enabled by default, which means anyone can access your endpoints.

 2. **Basic Authentication**: By selecting this option, two input fields will appear where you can enter a username and password.
 This ensures that only users with the correct credentials can access your APIs.

 3. **FlowFuse User Authentication**: This option allows all team members to use their unique usernames and passwords when requesting API.

-4. **Bearer Tokens**: For more advanced users, there’s also an interface to generate bearer tokens.
-These tokens can be used for secure API access without needing to send usernames and passwords.
-You can also set expiration times for these tokens, ensuring that access is time-limited and reducing the risk of unauthorized use.
+4. **Bearer Tokens**: For more advanced users, there’s an option to generate bearer tokens for secure API access without needing to send usernames and passwords.
+With this feature, you can also set expiration times for these tokens, ensuring that access is time-limited and reducing the risk of unauthorized use.
+To use bearer tokens, you must first enable **FlowFuse User Authentication**.

 For more information, refer to [HTTP Authentication in Node-RED with FlowFuse](/blog/2024/03/http-authentication-node-red-with-flowfuse/).